What is Peroneal Tendinopathy?

 - Chronic ankle instability

-What are the symptoms of Peroneal Tendinopathy?
+What are the symptoms of peroneal tendinopathy?

 - Aching/burning pain around the outside of the ankle/foot

-- Swelling over the outside ankle/lower calf
+- Swelling over the outside ankle/foot

 - Pain when running or jumping